-Why should you do a “in real life” demo of your MVP
+Why should you demo your MVP in real life

-To physically go at a prospect office to show your MVP is definitely not a scalable way of selling your SaaS.
-However live demonstrations provide great benefits at the beginning:
+To physically go to a prospect office to demo your MVP is definitely not a scalable way of selling your SaaS (but using a shared inbox is).
+But giving live demonstrations provide great benefits at the beginning:

-- You are sure that your user will actually see and try your product.
+- You are sure that your user will actually see and try your minimum viable product.

 - You can see his reactions live whether they are expressed intentionally (verbal feedback) or not (face expressions).

 - You can discuss in details his problems and see how you can solve these pain points with your product.

 - You improve your pitch.
 It’s very important to be able to pitch seamlessly your product and nothing is better than “going on the field” to test it.

 When should you start to demo your MVP

 The answer for when to start giving demos of your MVP really depends on the industry you are targeting, the profile of your potential customers and yourself.
 The short answer is: the sooner the better.

 Some people starting demoing their MVP when it’s still a static website (wireframes, powerpoint slides, build with a cms etc…).
 Others prefer to have a minimum set of “working” features to demo.
 Keep in mind that the sooner you get some feedback, the faster you can validate or iterate on your ideas.
 So don’t be afraid to show what you’ve built: it can only help you improve.
 We did it after just a couple of weeks.

 You MUST demo your product only to potential customers/users.
 Forget the rest.
 There are two types of potential customers: